multiparty/Secrecy/setup.md

 ```

 ## 8) Initiate MPI program
-Designate **initializing party**, and only the initializing party executes the following steps.
+Designate one of two parties with a dataset as an initializing party, and only the initializing party executes the following steps.

 You'll need to create a host file in the build directory to run the MPI process.
 You can do this automatically by running the following command: